Get insider access

 3. Best Mid-Range Headphones For Music

 Looking for great sound at a mid-range price point?
 Check out the HiFiMan Sundara 2020.
-They're the next generation of the HiFiMan Sundara 2018 and have redesigned ear cups that are more comfortable.
+They're the next generation of the HiFiMan Sundara 2018 but with redesigned ear cups that are more comfortable.
 Otherwise, the two models are nearly identical.
 Both feature the same neutral sound profile that's versatile for different kinds of content.
-While they lack the low bass needed to get into EDM and hip-hop due to their open-back design, their mid-range is extremely well-balanced, meaning that vocals and instruments sound present, clear, and detailed.
+While kick drums and basslines lack a little thump and punch due to their open-back design, their mid-range is extremely well-balanced, so vocals and instruments sound present, clear, and detailed.

 These headphones feel comfortable and well-built.
-While they're more comfortable than the pricier HiFiMan Edition XS, their passive soundstage isn't as immersive.
-They can also trap in quite a bit of heat and aren't as breathable as their predecessor or other models in HiFiMan's lineup, resulting in potential discomfort over long listening sessions.
-Additionally, they're unstable and can slip around if you move your head when listening to music.
+They're more comfortable than the pricier HiFiMan Edition XS, but their passive soundstage isn't quite as immersive.
+However, because of their open-back design, they're still spacious and immersive, especially relative to any closed-back headphones.
+Their fit feels unstable and can slip around if you move your head when listening to music, and they heat up more than other HiFiMan headphones, which can become uncomfortable during long listening sessions.
 Fortunately, their low impedance means you won't need a powerful amp to connect them, and you can get the same sound quality from your phone or laptop.

 See our review